MikeTam1021/friendly-101/docs/homebrew.rst

 .. code-block:: bash

+   # Search to see if a package is available
+   $ brew search <package>

-   # Retrieve information about installed packages
+   # Display information about an installed package
-   $ brew info
+   $ brew info <package>

+   # Install a new package
+   $ brew install <package>

-   # Update existing formulae
+   # Update installed packages
    $ brew update

-   # Install new versions of installed packages
+   # Update to new major versions of installed packages
-   $ brew upgrade
+   $ brew upgrade (<package>)

    # Remove the old (existing but unused) versions of packages
-   $ brew cleanup
+   $ brew cleanup (<package>)

    # Delete stray symbolic links
    $ brew prune

    # Check all packages for installation integrity
    $ brew doctor

+It's possible to avoid installing Homebrew packages by visiting the respective websites of `Python <https://www.python.org/>`_, `SQLite <http://www.sqlite.org/>`_, and others, and installing each DMG (or worse, compiling manually), but I highly recommend  Homebrew for of its convenience and ease of use.